Critical Role: Campaign two

 The second campaign began on January 11, 2018, and follows the adventuring party known as The Mighty Nein.
 The story is set on the continent of Wildemount, which was briefly visited during the Vox Machina campaign.
-The Mighty Nein campaign is set about 20 years after Vox Machina's final battle against Vecna and takes place in a time where tensions between two of Wildemount's mightiest nations are very high.
+The Mighty Nein campaign is set about 20 years after Vox Machina's final battle against Vecna and takes place in a time when tensions between two of Wildemount's mightiest nations are very high.
 A hiatus due to concerns around the COVID-19 pandemic was in effect from March to July 2020, after which the show returned in a non-live format adjusted for social distancing.
 In May 2021, the cast announced that campaign two would end shortly; however, "the Mighty Nein's story wasn't finished".
 The finale aired on June 3, 2021; it was the longest episode at just over seven hours.

 Post-campaign

 Mercer at the 2023 Critical Role live show in Wembley Arena.

 In October 2022, Critical Role announced an upcoming two-part special titled The Mighty Nein Reunited.
 The canonical story picks up several months after the conclusion of the second campaign with the cast reprising their roles.
 Part 1 aired on November 17, 2022 with Part 2 airing on December 1, 2022.
 In addition to being streamed on Twitch and YouTube, The Mighty Nein Reunited was simulcast in Cinemark Theatres in both the United States and South America.
 The cast reprised their roles again for an episode titled The Mighty Nein Reunion: Echoes of the Solstice, which was recorded live at the OVO Arena Wembley on the October 25, 2023 and streamed over Twitch and YouTube the following night.
 The story takes place during the third campaign, close to a decade after the second campaign.
+The June 2025 live shows in Sydney and Melbourne featured two blended parties with characters from both the Mighty Nein and Bells Hells on the search for Ludinus Da'leth in the Shattered Teeth.
+The October 2025 live show at Radio City Music Hall in New York featured the wedding between Jester and Fjord.

 The eight volume prequel graphic novel series Critical Role: The Mighty Nein Origins was published between 2021 and 2024.
 In January 2023, it was announced that the campaign would receive an animated television adaptation titled Mighty Nein.
 The series is executive produced by Tasha Huo, Sam Riegel, Travis Willingham, Chris Prynoski, Shannon Prynoski, Antonio Canobbio and Ben Kalina; Metapigeon, Amazon MGM Studios, and Titmouse will also executive produce.
-The first season is scheduled to premiere on November 19, 2025.
+The first season premiered on November 19, 2025.